As countries begin to welcome travelers again, proof of digital nomad travel insurance for Covid-19 has become an entry requirement for many.

-In my opinion, you can’t go wrong with either World Nomads or SafetyWing (these are affiliate links that support this site).
-The two are the leaders in digital nomad travel medical insurance for Covid-19 and adventure coverage.
-Both should satisfy the entry requirements for travel medical insurance.
+In my opinion, you can’t go wrong with SafetyWing (affiliate link that supports this site).
+SafetyWing has emerged as a clear leader in digital nomad travel medical insurance for Covid-19 and adventure coverage.
+It should satisfy the entry requirements for travel medical insurance.

 Hopefully, you’ll never need to use your travel insurance, but trust me, the peace of mind is worth the cost.